doroslava/Chocolate_ratings_analysis/README.md

   In the project directory you will find:
-  * Jupyter Notebook files with the anyalysis
+  * Jupyter Notebook files with the analysis
   * .csv file with the data for analysis

   ## Data

   The analyzed data includes Chocolate Bar Ratings dataset from kaggle (https://www.kaggle.com/rtatman/chocolate-bar-ratings).
 I want to thank authors for providing this data set.

-  ##Analysis

-  Analysis with results is available at the following link:
+  ##  Goal

+   In this project I wanted to analyze some factors related to the quality of chocolate using data analysis.

+   ## Results
+   Every chocolate is delicious independelty of where it was produced. :-) However, if you are interested in more details you can find it at the following link: